bahulneel/docxtemplater-image-module/readme.md

  You can center the images using new ImageModule({centered:true}) instead

+## Size

+You can set the size of the image to what ever you want in pixel.
+By default it will be 150x150.
+One of the most useful cases of this is to set the images to be the size of that image.

+For this, you will need to install the [npm package ‘image-size’](https://www.npmjs.com/package/image-size) then, write:

+    imageModule=new ImageModule({centered:false})
+    imageModule.getSizeFromData=function(imgData) {
+       sizeOf=require('image-size');
+       sizeObj=sizeOf(imgData);
+       console.log(sizeObj);
+       return [sizeObj.width,sizeObj.height];
+    }

 # Notice

  For the imagereplacer to work, the image tag: `{%image}` need to be in its own `<w:p>`, so that means that you have to put a new line after and before the tag.